SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/bondingcurve.md

     returns (Decimal.D256 memory);
 ```

 Returns the average price of a transaction of size `amountIn` ETH along bonding curve.
-The price here is reported as USD per FEI.
+The price here is reported as USD per COWRIE.

 {% hint style="warning" %}
 Can be inaccurate if outdated, need to call `oracle().isOutdated()` to check